DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/a manifesto for power.md

 aliases: []
 ---

-# manifesto for power?
+# a manifesto for power

 > [!NOTE] A note to those that read this.
 (TLDR; FUCK OFF)
-> this page/content is intended to be hidden, if you are offended by this then that is entirely your own fault for reading this. this is the driving force behind my actions.
+> this page/content is intended to be hidden, if you are offended by this then that is entirely your own fault for reading this. this is the driving framework of what i want to become.
 > its too offensive to some so i will most likely never show this to people.

 > [!NOTE] to be integrated into document
 > that divine tyrant, that divine voyeur, i spit on you.
+> karma doesnt exist.
 > trust fully in your own cause, use that of others to your own benefit.
 > change/improvement is not a destination, it is a direction/a way of being/living.
 > do onto others, before they do onto you?(dont be that saint to afraid to offend people).
 >
-> Eruditas, the pursuit of knowledge and intellectual clarity. knowledge isn't static, its the process of constantly refining and learning more.
-> Vitalis, the balance of physical health and strength.(overcome)
-> Dominatus, the quiet strength of superiority through understatement and strategic restraint
 >
-> Memento Mori, remember that you can Die.
-> (why not must?)
-> Memento Vivere, remember that you can Live.
->
 > growth, to be more, in mind spirit, tactics, soul, social, body
-> copy the great, steal their ideas the spirit of it. and make it yours
 > to influence the world the way i want (while remaining anonymous, with a mask carved in lies and deception), to change myself, to not have to change myself to match social expectation